 How can you promote or talk about something that you don’t use?
 If you were partnering with a clothing line that you couldn’t wear yourself that would be different.
 But Shaklee products are consumer products that everyone uses.
 If you’re a Raving Fan, you’ll be setting the example.

 When you legitimately begin a business, your first products purchased for testing and demonstration may be a complete business expense.
 Aha! a tax benefit for Shaklee-izing.
-Use this an an opportunity to review your tax education resources and check with your advisor.
+Use this an an opportunity to review your tax education resources and check with your financial advisor.

 Work with your sponsor/mentor to see if there are purchasing targets or packages that give special benefits as you get started.